Euphredes/Greanleaf/README.txt

 Program, all three, from Rochester
 Institute of Technology.

-Experienced Poet with a demonstrated history of Creative Writing for over fifteen years.
-Strong and Sensitive
-Thinker with thousands of words written in various Writing Structures
+Experienced poet with a demonstrated history of creative writing for over fifteen years.
+Strong and sensitive thinker with thousands of words expressed in various structures
-from: my Diverse Life Experiences, as well as Careful Reading and Listening.
+from: my diverse life experiences, as well as careful reading and listening.

 Past Master Councilor of John Greenleaf
-Whittier Chapter, Order of DeMolay;
-Holder of the Degree of Chevalier; winner of the Hunter Award from the annual Massachusetts Conclave; expertly performing the Ceremony of Light; and
+Whittier Chapter, Order of DeMolay; holder of the Degree of Chevalier; winner of the Hunter Award from the annual Massachusetts Conclave; expertly performing the Ceremony of Light; and